 Please Note: This film explores a dramatic topic in a compelling manner, and it may not be suitable for all audiences.

-This film seems to have more or less vanished from the airwaves and public discussion since it first appeared in 1983.
+This film seems to have more or less vanished from the airwaves, streaming and public discussion since it first appeared in 1983.
 I’m not sure whether that’s because the film is considered too intense for public consumption, or whether there just wasn’t sufficient interest to merit further publication.

 In any case, thanks to YouTube we can now all revisit this classic horror movie, far scarier than any Friday night chainsaw massacre etc.